ScottJams/scottjams.github.io/index.markdown

 ## Other development experience

-I have **at least 2 years professional development experience** using the following platforms, languages, and tools.
+I have **at least 2 years professional development experience** using the following platforms, languages, and tools:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/69112024/155584338-4f1413fe-0a7f-4f51-a161-faaec3e20840.png"/>